 Arts Council Napa Valley Education Alliance Announces

-December 3, 2019 (Napa, CA) — The Arts Council Napa Valley Education Alliance is pleased to announce the first ever visual and performing arts students of the month winners for November.
-Six students are being recognized in five different art disciplines–music, dance, theater, visual arts and digital media.
+February 4, 2020 (Napa, CA) — The Arts Council Napa Valley Education Alliance is pleased to announce January’s visual and performing arts students of the month winners.
+Five students are being recognized in the disciplines of Visual Arts, 3D Art, and Band & Orchestra.
+Also, there was a tie in the 3D Art and Visual Arts categories.
 This new annual awards initiative will seek nominees monthly culminating in an awards ceremony in April, 2020 to announce the ACNVEA VAPA students of the year and scholarship winners.
-ACNVEA is now accepting nominations for December from College, High School, Middle School and Elementary level visual and performing arts teachers from throughout the county.
+ACNVEA is now accepting nominations for February from College, High School, Middle School and Elementary level visual and performing arts teachers from throughout the county.
 Please go to the Arts Council Napa Valley Website for more information and to access the Call for Nominees Entry Form.

 High School & College Level Winners